Tree Climbing in the Alps:

 Most of us at some time, have been tempted to explore that cool, peaceful, leafy canopy of a tree, swing from a branch, or just sit up high and yell madly at our mates down below!

-Well tree climbing is no longer the domain of young children.
-It is a fully recognised sport and is great fun for all ages.
+Well, tree climbing is no longer the domain of young children.
+It is a fully recognised sport and it is great fun for all ages.

 You wear a harness and are attached to a rope so you are totally safe, which means you can climb much bigger trees than you would ever have dared to climb as a child.

 You can try different tree species (some are a lot harder than others), different climbing techniques and different ways of getting down!
-If you didn't know the difference between a pine tree and a beech tree before, you will afterwards!
+If you didn't know the difference between a pine tree and a beech tree before, you definitely will after this activity!

-Our guides set up the rope systems for you in the trees making sure they don't cause any damage to the trees and give you tips and advice on your tree climbing technique.
+Our guides set up the rope systems for you in the trees, making sure they don't cause any damage to the trees, and they give you tips and advice on your tree climbing technique.

 Sometimes rope ladders are used to climb the first sections of trees where there are less branches.
 These can be quite tricky but very good fun!

 For very young tree climbers aged 3 to 6, the instructors rig up rope swings and hammocks in the trees for them to play on so they can still have fun in the forest even if they are too scared to climb up high in the trees.